simark/documentation/en/Administrator/Multiusers.md

 It is possible to remove your own account from the configuration page.
 You simply have to enter your password and to ask for the removal.

-Be careful: when there is only one account, it is - of course - impossible to remove it.
+Of course, when there is only one account, it is impossible to remove it.